 Coordinate the purchasing of all state wireless radio communications system equipment to ensure that:

-After the transition from a radio over internet protocol network, any new trunked system shall be, at a minimum, project-25;
+Any new trunked radio system shall be, at a minimum, project-25; and

-Any new system that requires advanced digital features shall be, at a minimum, project-25;
+Any new land-mobile radio system that requires advanced digital features shall be, at a minimum, project-25;

-(iii) Any new system or equipment purchases shall be, at a minimum, upgradable to project-25;
+(iii)

 Seek support, including possible federal or other funding, for state-sponsored wireless communications systems;

 Develop recommendations for legislation that may be required to promote interoperability of state wireless communications systems;

 Foster cooperation and coordination among public safety and emergency response organizations;

 Work with wireless communications groups and associations to ensure interoperability among all public safety and emergency response wireless communications systems; and

 Perform such other duties as may be assigned by the office to promote interoperability of wireless communications systems.

 ARTICLE VI.
 MEMBERSHIP AND ADMINISTRATION